Digital Platforms: A Gateway To Social Change…

 Platform: WordPress Blog, Facebook

 On Monday night we finished the letter to SMH.
-The Love Your Mother blog was created.
-The letter It came from the heart, it made me laugh and I was proud to share it with the friends who had attended the March with me.
-Enter, Facebook….
+This blog was created.
+The letter came from the heart and resonated with the people we showed.
+I posted it on Facebook to share with my friends hoping those that attended might read and support it…

 Read Letter #1 HERE.*38 Shares, 99 Likes, 20 Comments